rraval/git-nomad/README.md

 There are a few ways to make this project better:

 1. Try it and [file issues][new-issue] when things break.
-Use the `-vvv` flag to capture all information about the commands that were run.
+Use the `-vv` flag to capture all information about the commands that were run.
 2. Build packages for various operating systems.

 [cargo]: https://www.rust-lang.org/tools/install